Ved Prakash Nanda: Early life and education

-Ved Prakash Nanda was born in 1934 in Gujranwala in undivided India, now in Pakistan.
+Ved Prakash Nanda was born in 1934 in Gujranwala in British Raj India, now in Pakistan.
 During the partition of India, he and his family migrated to Punjab state in India.

 He obtained BA and MA degrees in economics from Punjab University; LL.B and LL.M degrees from Delhi University; and then an LL.M from Northwestern University, Evanston, Illinois, United States.

 He then obtained postgraduate fellowship work at Yale University.

 Career

 Nanda was a professor of international law at the Sturm College of Law, University of Denver, Colorado.
 He founded the International Legal Studies Program there in 1972.

 In 2006 Nanda was honored with a $1 million founding gift from Denver University alumni Doug and Mary Scrivner to launch the Ved Nanda Center for International and Comparative Law, where he became director.
 His final titles at the university of Denver were as a Distinguished University Professor, and as Thompson G. Marsh Professor of Law.